bmuschko/ckad-crash-course/exercises/05-defining-resource-requirements/instructions.md

 # Exercise 5

-In this exercise, you will
+In this exercise, you will create a ResourceQuota with specific CPU and memory limits for a new namespace.
+Pods created in the namespace will have to adhere to those limits.

 ## Defining a Pod’s Resource Requirements